geekymode/MyFunRep.jl/docs/src/index.md

 - enclosure of eigenvalues of interval matrices
 - verified computation of eigenvalues and eigenvectors of floating point matrices

+# Some sample Plot experiment

+using Plots

+plot(1:100)

 ```@index
 ```